burcarz/seed-generator/README.md

 # seed-generator

-an application that allows you to download seeds for your development project.
+An application that allows you to download seeds for your development project.

-currently is just random strings and integers
+currently is just random strings and integers.

+## Goals for future development

+Convert this project into an NPM package for developers